kzorluoglu/keycastlowerthirds/README.md

 - **Logo video playback**: when a video logo is loaded, choose loop vs play-once directly from here.
 - **Visibility toggle**: instantly fade lower third in/out without killing the kiosk.
 - **Quick themes**: apply curated color sets for News, Event, and Alert packages.

+### Videos Tab

+- **Playlist builder**: add one or more full-frame clips (WebM/MP4/MOV/MKV) to drive show openers, sponsor spots, or bumpers.
+- **Quick select**: highlight one clip at a time, see which one is live, and remove items you no longer need.
+- **Single-click playback**: hit play and the chosen clip fills the output; it automatically fades down at the end.
+- **Manual fade**: trigger an early fade out with a single button if you need to cut back sooner.

 ### Logo Tab